tkacak/tkacak.github.io/README.md

   - Journal: Methodology (also as virtual poster in AERA25)
 - Dimensionality Assessment of Ordinal Items with the Combination of Common Factor Retention Methods
   - Journal: ---
+- The Impact of Correlated Erros on Reliability Coefficients (with Assoc.
+Prof. Dr. Abdullah Faruk KILIÇ)
+  - Journal: Applied Measurement in Education
 - Easing the Burden: How Teacher Self-Efficacy Mediates the Association Between Occupational Stress and Job Satisfaction?
 International Evidence from PISA2022 (with Res.
 Asst.
 Gizem EKİCİ)
   - Journal: [Psychology in Schools](https://onlinelibrary.wiley.com/journal/15206807) - Rejected
 - Evaluating measurement invariance of students’ positive and negative beliefs towards ICT in ICILS2023: MGCFA and Alignment Optimization approach